Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Introduction and Preliminaries

 \begin{definition} Let $G$ be a linear algebraic group acting by means of a regular representation on a finite-dimensional $k$-vector space $V$.
 The \emph{invariant algebra} is the subalgebra

 \end{definition}

-The most important example for us arises when $G<\mathrm{Aut}(\A)$ for a finite-dimensional $k$-algebra $\A$.
-Since $\mathrm{Aut}(\A)\subset\mathrm{GL}(\A)$, it is a linear algebraic group and the natural action, gives a regular representation on $\A$.
+The most important example for us arises when $G\leq\mathrm{Aut}_k(\A)$ for a finite-dimensional $k$-algebra $\A$.
+If $G$ is Zariski closed, then it is a linear algebraic group and its natural action on $\A$ is a regular representation.
 This action extends diagonally to $\A^m$, yielding a regular representation and the corresponding invariant algebra $k[\A^m]^G$.